 English Ivy Plant Care Basics

-If you are looking for a good soil mix for houseplants, have a look at our soil mix guide.
+If you are looking for a good soil mix for houseplants, look at my soil mix guide.

-Some plants thrive well when blessed with the same amount of sunlight throughout the whole year.
-As far as the English ivy is concerned, during growing season (spring and summer), you should keep it a spot that grants your plant with moderate light.
+Some plants thrive well when blessed with the same amount of sunlight throughout the year.
+As far as the English ivy is concerned, during the growing season (spring and summer), it would help if you kept it in a spot that grants your plant moderate light.

-In fall and winter, bright, indirect sunlight is what your Hedera helix is craving for.
+In fall and winter, bright, indirect sunlight is what your Hedera helix craves.

-If you are new to the hobby of collecting and growing houseplants, our article on light levels might come in handy at this point.
+If you are new to the hobby of collecting and growing houseplants, my article on light levels might come in handy at this point.

 If you are struggling to provide your plant with an adequate amount of sunlight, be it because your apartment does not offer your plant optimal conditions as far as sunlight goes or maybe just because you only have a few (small) windows, you could also very well use grow lights to grow your Hedera Helix.

-The English Ivy is known to grow just as well under fluorescent light as under regular sunlight.
+The English Ivy grows just as well under fluorescent light as regular sunlight.

-During growing season, water your Hedera helix thoroughly.
-Between waterings, let the top layer of the soil dry out (not completely but almost).
+During the growing season, water your Hedera helix thoroughly.
+Between waterings, let the top layer of the soil dry out (not completely, but almost).

-A bulletproof method to make sure your plant gets the right amount of water is to simply stick your finger inside of the soil (about an inch deep) and see if it is dry there.
-If it is indeed dry, bless your English ivy with a little drink.
+A bulletproof method to ensure your plant gets the right amount of water is to stick your finger inside the soil (about an inch deep) and see if it is dry there.
+Bless your English ivy with a little drink if it is dry.